1864: Richard Watson Musgrove to Abbie M. Blake

 Richard entered the service in August 1862 as a corporal in Co.
 D, 12th New Hampshire Infantry, was appointed sergeant, Mar.
 17, ’63; first sergeant, Feb.
 1, ’64; was at battles of Fredericksburg, Chancellorsville (where he had one musket shattered and another knocked from his hands), at Gettysburg (where he carried the state colors on the third day’s fight), and at Wapping Heights.
 When the regiment was stationed at Point Lookout, he was detailed for duty at the camp for prisoners of war, where he had charge of 1,000 men, all a later was sergeant of the provost guard at Gen. Gilman Marston’s brigade headquarters; discharged, Apr.
 23, ’64, to accept promotion, and Apr 24, ’64, was appointed first lieutenant of Co.
 D, 1st Regt.
 U. S. Vol. Inf., a regiment, organized by Gen. Butler, and composed of prisoners of war who had taken the oath of allegiance and enlisted into the service of the Union; appointed captain of Co.
 I, same regiment, Aug.
 13, ’64, and mustered out, May 21, ’66, after a service of three years and nine months.
 While in this regiment, he served three months in Norfolk, Va., as provost guard, and the balance of the time on the northwest and western frontiers, being stationed one year at Fort Ridgely, Minn.
 In the fall of ’65, his company with three others opened what is now the Smoky Hill route of the Union Pacific railroad, from Atchison, Kan., to Denver, Col. In winter of ’65-6, he was stationed at what is now Fort Wallace, Kansas, over 300 miles from the nearest settlement on the east.
 (Source: History of Bristol, N. H., vol. I, p.
 208.)

-In his letter, Richard mentioned hearing of the death of his younger brother, Adam Clark (“Abbott”) Musgrove (1842-1864).
+In his letter of 4 October 1864, Richard mentioned hearing of the death of his younger brother, Adam Clark (“Abbott”) Musgrove (1842-1864).
 Abbott enlisted as a Private serving the Union Army in Halfmoon, Saratoga, New York on 21 Jul 1862.
 On 20 August 1862 he enlisted in Co.
 H, New York 115th Infantry Regiment.
 Abbott was killed in action and mustered out of service as a Corporal on 16 Aug 1864 in Deep Bottom Run, Henrico, Virginia.

 Readers are also referred to a blog post on “Our War” describing Musgrove’s experience at the Battle of Chancellorsville when he was a sergeant in Co.
 D, 12th New Hampshire Volunteers.
 See Our War, 6 May 2014.